Tuscany Tours from Ancora del Chianti B&B

 ITINERARY 2: The region of Chianti Classico and the Gallo Nero (black rooster): Radda in Chianti, Castello di Volpaia, Gaiole in Chianti, Vertine, Castello di Barbischio, Castello di Meleto, Castello di Brolio, San Gusmè, Castellina in Chianti.

-The area known as Chianti Classico is divided between the provinces of Florence and Siena and is famous around the world for its prestigious wine production.
-In addition to the fascinating (…and tasty) visits to the wineries and farms, driving along these country roads you will discover a plethora of small villages and medieval castles where you can still breathe the history of a preserved architecture and uncontaminated nature.
-We recommend letting yourselves be transported back in time, amidst the narrow streets of these small villages with their craftsmen workshops, delightful markets and traditional restaurants.
+The area known as Chianti Classico is divided between the provinces of Florence and Siena and is famous around the world for its prestigious wine production on the sloping hills.
+In addition to the fascinating and tasteful visits to the wineries and farms, driving along these country roads you will discover a plethora of small villages and medieval castles where you can still breathe the history of a preserved architecture and uncontaminated nature.
+We recommend letting yourselves be transported back in time, amidst the narrow streets of these small villages with their craftsmen workshops, delightful markets and traditional restaurants for a very pleasant stroll.

 The city of Florence is certainly worth a visit and can be reached easily by car or by bus from Greve in Chianti.
-The must-see sights: Palazzo Vecchio, Palazzo Pitti, Ponte Vecchio; the wonderful churches: il Duomo, Santa Croce, San Lorenzo, Santa Maria Novella; the museums: Uffizzi, Galleria dell'Accademia, Gallerie Palatine, Bargello etc. (we recommend advance booking for museum tickets) and of course the wonderful shopping!
+It is just a 50 min ride from the main bus stop in the village or about 30 min drive by car and some extra time for finding a place to park.
+The must-see sights: Palazzo Vecchio, Palazzo Pitti, Ponte Vecchio; the wonderful churches: il Duomo, Santa Croce, San Lorenzo, Santa Maria Novella; the museums: Uffizzi, Galleria dell'Accademia, Gallerie Palatine, Bargello etc. (we recommend advance booking for museum tickets), the colourful markets of Sant'Ambrogio and San Lorenzo and of course the wonderful fashion shopping.

 The scenic route which winds between Greve and Siena will reveal beautifully preserved villages and will invite you into the medieval spirit of Siena and Monteriggioni.
 Here you will experience a real step back into the past of art, culture and history.